Yama Zatdaw: History

 The ethnic Mon adaptation of Ramayana is known as "Loik Samoing Ram" which was written in 1834 AD by a Buddhist monk named Uttama.
 It is evident that "Loik Samoing Ram" is mainly derived from Burmese version as the author of the Mon version stated in his preface that due to the popularity of Burmese version in the capital.
-However, Mon version also exhibits the connections with Thai, Javanese and Malayan versions and has own unique episodes, not found in Thai, Burmese or Malayan versions.
+However, Mon version also exhibits the connections with Thai, Javanese and Malay versions and has own unique episodes, not found in Thai, Burmese or Malay versions.

 Characters

 The characters of Yama Zatdaw share the same features and characteristics as those in the original story.
 However, in acting, the costumes are a mixture of Bamar and Thai elements.
 The names of the characters, in general, are Burmese transliterations of the Sanskrit names.